 The National AFNR Career Cluster Content Standards were developed by the National Council on Agricultural Education to serve as a guide for what students should know or be able to do through a study of agriculture in Grades 9-12 and two-year postsecondary programs.
 The standards were extensively researched and reviewed by leaders in the agricultural industry, secondary and postsecondary instructors, and university specialists.
 The standards consist of a pathway content standard for each of the eight career pathways.
 For each content standard, performance elements representing major topic areas with accompanying performance indicators were developed.
 Measurements of assessment of the performance elements and performance indicators were developed at the basic, intermediate, and advanced levels.
-The National AFNR Career Cluster Content Standards are copyrighted by the National Council for Agricultural Education and used with permission.
+A complete copy of the standards can be accessed at thecouncil.ffa.org/afnr.
+The National AFNR Career Cluster Content Standards are copyrighted to the National Council for Agricultural Education and are used by permission.